History of FC Basel (1965–2000): Ninety-third, mediocre

 Urs Gribi was the club's chairman for the third consecutive year.
 Helmut Benthaus returned as first team manager, after his successful three-year term with VfB Stuttgart in which they won the Bundesliga in the 1983–84 season.
 He took over from caretaker manager Emil Müller.
 A number of players left the squad.
 Former Netherlands international Adrie van Kraay retired from active football.
 Swiss international player Martin Andermatt moved on to Grasshopper Club and Livio Bordoli moved on to Locarno.
 Two players, Beat Feigenwinter and Nicolas Keller, left the first team squad and went to play for the reserve team.
 In the other direction Gerhard Strack signed in from 1.
-FC Köln, André Ladner and Marco Schällibaum both signed in from Grasshopper Club, Francois Laydu signed in from La Chaux-de-Fonds and local lad Enrique Mata joined after a three season period by Xamax.
-Further, another local lad Stefano Ceccaroni returned from his one season loan to Baden.
+FC Köln, André Ladner and Marco Schällibaum both signed in from Grasshopper Club, Francois Laydu signed in from La Chaux-de-Fonds and local player Enrique Mata joined after three-season with Neuchâtel Xamax.
+Further, another local lad Stefano Ceccaroni returned from his one-season loan to Baden.
 In this season Basel played a total of 51 games.
 30 matches were played in the domestic league, five in the Swiss Cup and 16 were friendly matches.
 Of their 16 test games, 12 ended with a victory, one was drawn, three ended with a defeat.

 Basel played in the 1985–86 Nationalliga A, which was contested by 16 teams.
-Basel ended the season in tenth position, 14 points behind BSC Young Boys who became that seasons champions.
+Basel ended the season in tenth position, 14 points behind BSC Young Boys who became that season's champions.
 In their 30 league championship matches Basel won ten games, drew ten and also lost ten, which meant that they obtained 30 points.

 Basel entered the Swiss Cup in the round of 64 with an away game against lower classed Concordia Basel.
 The game was played in the St. Jakob Stadium, in which Concordia had home team status, in front of 1,800 spectators and Basel won 9–1.
 They continued to the round of 32 in which they had a home game against FC Vernier, which was won 6–0.
 In the round of 16 they had a home game against Lausanne Sports, which ended in a 4–1 victory.
 The quarterfinal was played as visitors to lower classed FC Lengnau and with a 6–0 victory, Basel advanced to the semifinal.
-The semi final was played at home in front of 12,000 spectators against Servette on 15 April 1986 and Servette took an early three-goal lead.
-A hat trick form Gerhard Strack in the last 22 minutes of regular time meant that the match had to go into overtime.
-But with a penalty goal against them in the 4th minute of the extra time meant that Basel did not reach the final.
+The semifinal was played at home in front of 12,000 spectators against Servette on 15 April 1986 and Servette took an early three-goal lead.
+A hat-trick from Gerhard Strack in the last 22 minutes of regular time meant that the match had to go into overtime. but a penalty conceded in the 4th minute of extra time meant that Basel did not reach the final.
 Sion beat Servette in the final and won the Cup.